OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 Adding `KeepDisabled` will reverse the functionality.
 Is mainly used to disable/enable elements in race mode only atm, but works by itself too.

+## `slidingHotspot` <a name="slidinghotspot"/>
+Used to create a sliding zone in a direction.
+Use the floating `+` to orientate it as desired.

+Options to set:
+- `maxVelocity`: any speed over this value will get capped to this value
+- `minVelocity`: minimal speed to engage sliding
+- `startAngleTolerance`: controls the tolerance between players direction and sliding direction when it comes to starting the slide
+- `upRampReduction`: how much to slow player trying to go against the direction
+- `acceleration`: maximum rate of gaining velocity
+- `steerability`: how easy it is for player to change direction while sliding (this is also additionally controlled by the type of collision surface that is used, check collision painter)
+- `maxTurnRate`: maximum side-to-side velocity that is allowed, lower values will impede steering
+- `decayTurnRate`: rate of returning the players direction of sliding to the sliding direction, if nothing is pressed
+- `allowPlayerSpeedControl`: allows player to control speed during sliding, by pressing forward/back keys/axis
+- `soundSlideLoop`: sound to use for looping during sliding (must be audio file, for example `.wav`)
+- `soundSlideEnd`: sound to play once sliding end (must be a sound group `.xml` file)

+## `npcSpawnerHotspot` <a name="npcspawnerhotspot"/>
+Can be used to create a static character spawn, or be used for gamemodes such as arena to dynamically spawn characters.

+Is able to receive events:
+- `spawn <actor xml path> <mainhand wapon xml path> <backup weapon xml path>`: Spawns a single actor with desired weapons (note: this is also constrained by `spawnLimit`, `characterLimit` and `respawnTimer`)
+- `cleanup`: cleans up all the spawned weapons and characters, and clears the spawning queue
+- `killAll`: just kills all currently alive actors

+Options to set:
+- `spawnLimit`: how many actors can be spawned at once (if you want to set it to higher than one, make sure hotpot is big enough to spread them, and there is enough space around)
+- `characterLimit`: limit of the actors that are alive (hitting the limit will block any new spawns to occurs)
+- `respawnTimer`: how often does the spawning should occur
+- `pauseWhenEditor`: hold spawning if editor mode is activate
+- `noticeAllOnSpawn`: defines whether spawned actor should notice everyone, and everyone him, after spawning
+- `respawnAutomatically`: if you want to keep spawning actors (this only will spawn actor defined in the fields below)
+- `autoSpawnActorPath`: path to actor `.xml`, empty or `none` for disabled, only if `respawnAutomatically` is on
+- `autoSpawnActorPath`: path to weapon `.xml` that will be put into main hand , empty or `none` for disabled, only if `respawnAutomatically` is on
+- `autoSpawnActorPath`: path to weapon `.xml` that will be put into a compatible weapon slot, empty or `none` for disabled, only if `respawnAutomatically` is on
+-
 # Items specific <a name="items"/>

 ## Sheathing big weapons on the back <a name="sheatingonback"/>